Hotels in Baton Rouge, Louisiana

 Which hotels in Baton Rouge, Louisiana offer free parking?

-Which hotels in Baton Rouge, Louisiana have a pool?
+Which hotels in Baton Rouge, Louisiana have an outdoor pool?

 Which hotels in Baton Rouge, Louisiana have suites or extra space?

-Which hotels in Baton Rouge, Louisiana have an in-room kitchen or kitchenette?
+Which hotels in Baton Rouge, Louisiana have a full in-room kitchen?

 Ready to book in Baton Rouge?